Unit Metric Case Studies

 }

-In this case, we have a single value, number of API calls per hour, each associated with different values for the Company Services dimension.
+In this case, there is a single value, number of API calls per hour, each associated with different values for the Company Services Dimension.

 Scenario